banskt/gradvi-experiments/README.md

-# gradvi-experiments
+# GradVI experiments

-Experiments and simulations for GradVI
+Experiments and simulations for GradVI manuscript.